kegedy/EMBSYS100/assignment04/assignment04.md

     0x800'02c0: 0x6001         STR       R1, [R0]
 ```

 2. Create a function with multiple arguments (5 arguments for example) and call that function from within another function.
-Trace through the assembler and note:<br><br>
+Trace through the assembler and note:<br>

 a.
 How does the calling function pass the values to the called function? <br>
 The calling function pushes the arguments onto the stack in reverse order. <br><br>